Ice vs Heat for Treating Your

-- You want to prevent any future injury, pain, sprain, pull, or tear in your Achilles tendon.
+- You want to help reduce the risk of re-injury, pain or swelling in your Achilles tendon.

-- You're looking for a tried, tested, and true method of healing that's been used for centuries and has worked for countless other achilles pain sufferers.
+- You're looking for a tried and tested method of healing that has worked for countless other achilles pain sufferers.

 Combining cold and warmth is a simple yet effective way to get immediate pain relief and promote long-term healing.
 In your lifetime you've probably had your mom, family doctor, nurse, surgeon or physical therapist tell you to use ice right after you're injured and something warm from time to time once the swelling's gone down.
 It's a simple yet very effective way to relieve pain and promote healing in your Achilles.